 The bug meant the system could have been validating certificates when it shouldn’t have done, potentially opening a door for inquisitive hackers.
 Whilst it looks like nobody found and exploited the problem in the 5 months the machines were being issued certificates to validate machine identities, is it possible that sometimes we never know?

 So, there you have it; when machine identities go bad - when they are neglected or mismanaged –the consequences can be literally catastrophic.
 There is no doubt that the job of managing them properly is complex and can be time-consuming (not to mention uninspiring).
-There are solutions that can help organisations automate certificate enrollment, installation, deployment, renewal, and revocation to assure machine identity protection.
+There are solutions that can help organisations automate certificate enrollment, installation, deployment, renewal, and revocation to assure machine identity management.
 Take a look at Venafi.